Jensen's skate: Species description

 A. jenseni is a medium-sized skate.
 Populations of the species vary in size, such that those in the Mid-Atlantic ridge are largest with a total length range of 696-1113mm and those in the Northwest Atlantic are smaller, ranging 223-691mm in total length.
 The skate is widest at about 73 percent of the way from the tip of the snout to the axils of the pectoral fins.
 The disc of the skate is about 1.35 times as wide as it is long.
 The snout tip is rounded and does not project.

 Jensen's skate has been found in a wide variety of chocolate-brown to gray colors.
 Specimens can typically be sorted into "light" or "dark" varieties, with corresponding markings.
 About one third of specimens exhibit light coloring and the remaining two-thirds exhibit dark coloring.
 The dorsal side of the skate has dark edges on the wings, dark spots on the disc, and alternating light and dark bands on the tail.
 The ventral side of the side is typically dark, with light areas around the mouth, snout, nostrils, around the gill slits, in the center of the abdomen behind the gills, on the claspers, and on the anterior lobe of the pelvic fins.
+The ventral surface is white in juveniles, and gets darker with age.
 Observations of the light color morph tend to be in the North-East Atlantic and North-West Atlantic, while dark color morphs are most frequently observed in the Mid-Atlantic Range.

 Prickly scales cover the dorsal side in patches on the snout, between orbits, above the eyes, in front of the scapular regions, over the pectorals, and in dense belts on either side of the tail.
 The skate is smooth on the posterior margins of the pectorals, and the ventral side of the disc and tail.

 Cartilaginous fishes, including skates, exhibit sexual dimorphism.
 Female Jensen's skates are larger than males, have longer first and third gill slits, and have a different number of nuchal and interdorsal thorns.
 In males, the lower part of the ventral fins becomes a copulative organ.
 Sexually mature male skates also have hook-shaped organs near their pectoral fins and the edges of the disc to hold onto the female during copulation.
 More specimens should be collected to gain further insights into the differences between male and female Jensen's skates.

 A. jenseni closely resembles A. hyperborea, another deep-sea skate.
 The two species vary in their teeth: A. hyperborea has 38-44 series of teeth, whereas A. jenseni has 56-66 series of teeth.
 A. jenseni lacks thorns on its anterior margins and mid-posterior portions of its pectorals, as well as near the mid-dorsal line on the disc behind the nuchal region.
 The two species are separated geographically by the Davis Strait, which separates Arctic and Atlantic waters.